petrvanblokland/DesignDesignSpace/DDS-pricing.md

 Each workshop runs for 2 weeks, including live lectures, addressing theory, showing examples and give feedback on the exercises that you do.

-* 2 weeks, from Monday to Sunday
+* 2 weeks, from Monday to Sunday;
-* 4 hangouts with theory, models, templates and example documents.
+* Over 12 hours of live interactive hangouts with theory, models, templates and example documents;
-* Maximal 8 participants per workshop
+* Maximal 8 participants per workshop;
-* Intensive exercises and daily personal feedback
+* Intensive exercises and daily personal feedback;
-* The result of the exercises is shared on a closed Slack channel for the duration of the workshop.
+* The result of the exercises is shared on a closed Slack channel for the duration of the workshop;
-* Feedback comes from the educators and the other students.
+* Feedback comes from the educators and the other students;
 * DesignDesign.Space offers a safe online study environment, where any question can be asked.

 Some workshops combine as a sequence.
 It is recommended to do them in the right order.
 Every 4<span class="sup">th</span> workshop is free of charge.